-A study of the decision process of buyers, the factors affecting purchasing decisions, customer satisfaction, and the resulting implications for marketing strategies (e.g. marketing segmentation, product design, and promotion).
-A study of the dynamics of blending psychology and the consumer in a marketing format.
-This course will examine buyer behavior based on demographics, gender, economics and psychographics.
-Prerequisite: BUS 320 and BUS 347. (alternate year)
+A study of the decision process of buyers, the factors affecting purchasing decisions, customer satisfaction, and the resulting implications for marketing strategies and tactics.
+Prerequisite: BUS 320 and BUS 247. (alternate year, Spring)

-BUS 423 Salesmanship (3)
+BUS 423 Professional Selling (formerly Salesmanship) (3)

 A survey of personal sales, including types of selling, sales training, communications and the psychology of selling.
-Prerequisite: BUS 347. (alternate year)
+Prerequisite: BUS 247. (alternate year, Spring)